Evolutionary origin of religion: Prehistoric evidence of religion

-The exact time when humans first became religious remains unknown, however research in evolutionary archaeology shows credible evidence of religious-cum-ritualistic behavior from around the Middle Paleolithic era (45–200 thousand years ago).
+Although the exact time when humans first became religious remains unknown, research in evolutionary archaeology shows credible evidence of religious/ritualistic behavior from around the Middle Paleolithic era (45–200 thousand years ago).

 Paleolithic burials

 The earliest evidence of religious thought is based on the ritual treatment of the dead.
 Most animals display only a casual interest in the dead of their own species.
 Ritual burial thus represents a significant change in human behavior.
 Ritual burials represent an awareness of life and death and a possible belief in the afterlife.
 Philip Lieberman states "burials with grave goods clearly signify religious practices and concern for the dead that transcends daily life."

 The earliest evidence for treatment of the dead comes from Atapuerca in Spain.
 At this location the bones of 30 individuals believed to be Homo heidelbergensis have been found in a pit.

 Neanderthals are also contenders for the first hominids to intentionally bury the dead.
 They may have placed corpses into shallow graves along with stone tools and animal bones.
 The presence of these grave goods may indicate an emotional connection with the deceased and possibly a belief in the afterlife.
 Neanderthal burial sites include Shanidar in Iraq and Krapina in Croatia and Kebara Cave in Israel.

 The earliest known burial of modern humans is from a cave in Israel located at Qafzeh.
 Human remains have been dated to 100,000 years ago.
 Human skeletons were found stained with red ocher.
 A variety of grave goods were found at the burial site.
 The mandible of a wild boar was found placed in the arms of one of the skeletons.
 Philip Lieberman states:

 Matt Rossano suggests that the period between 80,000 and 60,000 years before present, following the retreat of humans from the Levant to Africa, was a crucial period in the evolution of religion.